Proven-Paradox/shaper-system/Modules/Summoning.md

 Cost: Variable (See Special) (Upkeep: 2 MP)
 Special: You summon a friendly Basic Summon creature to assist you in combat.
 The creature summoned is described below.
 When you gain this Ability, you automatically gain the [Summoning Attunement](#summoning-attunement) Lesson once.
+When you use this Ability, choose one version of Summon Configuration benefits to add to the summoned creature.
 You may spend MP up to a maximum of your level when you first use this Ability.
-The being summoned has max HP equal to five times the amount of MP spent.
-When you use this Ability, choose one version of Summon Configuration benefits to add to the summoned creature.
+The being summoned has HP, Offense, and Defense, based on the MP used and which Summon Configuration you choose, explained in each individual [Summon Configuration](#summon-configuration] entry.
 Summoned creatures may move during the summoner's turn once for free.
-The summoner may commit a Minor action to move the ally a second square.
+The summoner may use a Minor action to move the ally a second square.
 You may only summon one creature at a time.
-If a summoned creature dies, you cannot use Summon with the the same Summon Configuration for one hour.
+If a summoned creature runs out of HP, you cannot use Summon with the the same Summon Configuration for one hour.
 If you have multiple Summon Configuration options, you may choose to summon a different one by using this Ability again.
-Description: This Ability allows you to draw a second creature to your aid.
+Description: This Ability allows you to draw a second creature to your aid in combat.
 This could be the result of necromancy, alchemy, robotics, conjuration, imbuing a familiar with combat ability, ritual summoning, or any other effect that would result in an additional creature involved in the combat.
 As long as you pay the MP cost and the ally is not killed, the creature remains on hand to help in combat.
+It is up to the player and Arbiter how to handle summons running out of HP.
+The summoned creature can be forced back to wherever it was summoned from, limp away from battle to return after spending some time resting, fall apart and need to be repaired, run out of ammo/power, die and be discarded for a cheap replacement, or whatever sort of justification is needed for your particular spin on summoning.
+Summoned creatures do not have MP of their own.
+Any of their Abilities that cost MP take from their original Summoner's MP.

 > The high MP cost and Upkeep of this Ability makes it a poor choice for low level characters.
-No one can stop you from taking this as one of your first three Abilities, but this would typically be a poor tactical decision as you should probably get a few levels of Capacity to support the MP costs.
+No one can stop you from taking this as one of your first three Abilities, but this would typically be a poor tactical decision as you should probably get a couple levels of Capacity to support the MP costs.

 ### Advanced Summon
 Tier: 2